180 Men’s Residential Recovery Program

 - Adult daily living skills such as using washing machines and dryers.

 - Housing information and assistance with rental applications.
 Specialized intakes are available for veterans and people with disabilities

 - Medical and social referrals to medical facilities and social service agencies

-The MorningStar Mission Ministries Program is designed to show the love of Jesus Christ to homeless families; i.e., married couples with children, single females, single females with children and single males with children.
+Our women and family center is designed to show the love of Jesus Christ to homeless families.
+We serve married couples with children, single women, single women with children and single men with children.
 This is done by providing shelter, food, clothing, case management, classes and support groups.
-Our purpose is to encourage growth and change, while fostering healthy, productive living in a safe environment that restores dignity and healing.
+Our purpose is to encourage growth and change, while fostering healthy, productive living in a safe environment that restores dignity and promotes healing.

 Our desire is to:

 - Assist with establishing healthy, interdependent relationships